fernan17893/holbertonschool-system_engineering-devops/0x19-postmortem/README.md

 # Postmortem

 ## Issue Summary
-Around , on October 7th our web page experienced a major outage on one of our database systems.
+Around 9:00 AM to 10:00 AM, on October 7th our web page experienced a major outage on one of our database systems.
 Users reported data not being stored sucesfully, and not being able to access said data when trying to load it from the database.
 Around 90% of users reported reported this issue regarding saved database data.